 - Keep a record of what you have done each day you exercise.
 Reflect on this at the end of each week and then plan next week’s exercise.

-In summary, understand: what exercise you enjoy, your motivators, where your baseline is and think green traffic light; that there are different variables you can modulate in the dosage.
+In summary, understand: what exercise you enjoy and what exercise is meaningful to you, your motivators, where your baseline is and think green traffic light; that there are different variables you can modulate in the dosage.
 Remember hurt doesn’t equal harm and change is always possible.
 Make regular movement snacks part of your daily routine.
 Seek help from a physiotherapist if needed.